 My obituary is sure to begin with the fact that I won a Pulitzer Prize, so I might as well start there.
 I earned journalism’s top honor in 2000 while working at the St. Paul Pioneer Press for a series of stories that uncovered academic fraud within the University of Minnesota men’s basketball program.
 It made me, for a spell, one of the most despised people in the Land of 10,000 Lakes.
 I still get the occasional email from Gophers fans informing me that I am a jerk.
 I joined Sports Illustrated a few months after winning the Pulitzer and worked there for more than 14 years as a senior writer.
 I focused primarily on investigative/enterprise projects, but I also wrote about college basketball, college football and soccer.
-I am now a senior editor and writer for The Athletic.
+I am now a managing editor for The Athletic.

 Prior to joining the Pioneer Press in 1997, I worked for two years at the Los Angeles Times.
 I covered USC’s basketball team for one season and broke a few stories, but the majority of my time at that wonderful newspaper was spent answering phones and making copies.